skranz/RTutor/vignettes/Reproducing Research with Interactive Problemset - A Guide.md

   2. The user knows already a little bit of R, but does not necessarily know how to use packages like `dplyr`.
   3. The user is primarily interested in the economic analysis of the article.
   4. Whenever the user has computed a summary statistic, has run a regression or has shown a plot, she wants to read a short economic interpretation of the results.
 Try to always add text with such interpretations: mostly a good place is directly below the code chunk where the user shall perform the computation.
   5. While the user is also interested in learning some R tricks and seeing and adapting examples of well written R code, she does not like spending time searching through the internet or help files in order to find R commands or their precise syntax.
 She rather wants you to first  give an example, that she can adapt.
 She also strongly prefers short, elegant R code & tricks from existing packages.
-She does not like unelegant, complicated code.
+She does not like inelegant, complicated code.
   6. While the user likes solving and reading a well designed problem set, she also can quickly become bored.
 If solving the task becomes too complicated or she must do too much repeated work, she will just stop solving the problem set.
 E.g. if many similar computations have to be performed, just let the user solve one or two and provide the remaining computations in the task.
   7. If the user has good knowledge of R and economics, she should be able to solve the problem set quite quickly by adapting the examples you provide in the task description.